JMhuautla/JMhuautla/README.md

 - 👋 ¡Hi, I am José Manuel!
+- 📚 I know SQL and Python with libraries like Pandas, Numpy, Scipy, Scikitlearn, TensorFlow.
+- 📣 I speak english and spanish.
 - 👀 I’m interested in macroeconomics, behavioral economics, policy making and teaching.
 Currently, I am eager to apply my programming skills merged with my economics background.
 - 💞️ I’m looking to collaborate on the financial industry with multi-disciplinary teams.
-- 📫 You can reach me in my LinkedIn profile: https://www.linkedin.com/in/jos%C3%A9-manuel-huautla-ortiz-172a01198/ "or" www.linkedin.com/in/josé-manuel-huautla-ortiz
+- 📫 Any doubts?
+You can reach me in my LinkedIn profile!: https://www.linkedin.com/in/jos%C3%A9-manuel-huautla-ortiz-172a01198/ "or" www.linkedin.com/in/josé-manuel-huautla-ortiz